 For many investors, a startup’s (founding) team is the most important factor in considering an investment opportunity.
 Sometimes, it’s the only factor: the idea being that if Elon Musk or Mark Zuckerberg start a new company, you want in regardless of what they’re building.

 Another essential factor is founder/market fit.
 It’s not always enough for the founders to be promising; are they also a good match for the specific problem they’re tackling?
 Do they have the know-how?
-For example, if the company is looking to develop a medical device, you’d probably rather the CEO have an M.D. than a degree in history.
+For example, if the company is looking to develop a medical device, you’d prefer the CEO to have an M.D. than a degree in history.

-For later-stage investments, the composition of the leadership team overall begins to matter more.
-For example, if a company is raising its last round before a planned IPO, does it have a professional CFO who can ensure the offering goes off successfully?
-Or, if a company has clear needs for a Director of Talent or a Chief Revenue Officer, do they have the available budget and equity options available for the hire?
+For later-stage investments, the leadership team composition begins to matter more.
+For example, if a company raises its last round before a planned IPO, does it have a professional CFO who can ensure the offering goes off successfully?
+Or, if a company has clear needs for a Director of Talent or a Chief Revenue Officer, do they have the available budget and equity options for the hire?

 Of course, it could go without saying that potential investors generally care about what a company is making and selling.
 Although the types of products startups produce vary widely–from software to electronics to medical devices–investors will analyze some standard attributes in determining the strength of a potential investment opportunity’s offering.

 Investors will also look at how well a product is built.
 Does the product need substantial updates to be competitive and offer material value to customers?
-Is there a large amount of technical debt that may become an issue in the future?
+Is there a large amount of technical debt that may become an issue?